codexjr-dev/projexa-api/ENDPOINTS.md

-# 🖥️Projexa API - Endpoints
+# 🖥️ Projexa API - Endpoints

 # News
 This route is responsible for the news of projects and has the following attributes: